Australia launches national program to keep elderly fit and active

 Kate Wadkin, who is the Gymnastics Queensland development manager, is hoping the program will make people realise the sport is not just for elite athletes or the younger generation, but for people of all ages.

 She added, “Really at its foundation gymnastics is all about fundamental movement.”

-The classes are low impact and concentrate on improving strength, mobility, co-ordination, flexibility, agility, posture and balance, meaning people who struggle to get around and need mobility aids like walk in showers for the home can improve their physical condition by going to these classes.
+The classes are low impact and concentrate on improving strength, mobility, co-ordination, flexibility, agility, posture and balance, meaning people who struggle to get around and need mobility aids like walk in baths and showers for the home can improve their physical condition by going to these classes.